 Has it been a storybook life?
 Only if you like fairy tales written by Tim Burton or Stephen King.

 But it hasn’t been ordinary.

-And as I write this, we are two years into living in a 40 ft motorhome, traveling and working together in less than 350 square feet.
+And as I write this, we are in our sixth year of living in a 40 ft motorhome, traveling and working together in less than 350 square feet.

 We have lived in small apartments and large homes.
 We’ve lived in small towns and big cities, moved seven times, and now have a PO Box as our address.

 During that time, we’ve worked at corporate jobs, small business jobs, nonprofit jobs, political jobs, 2nd jobs, trailer park jobs, and our own jobs.

 To put it politely, we have lived a lot of life.